BalagoniNuthin/Business-Insights-360/README.md

 # Business Insights 360

-This repository serves as my documentation for the AtliQ Hardwares Business Insights 360 - Power BI Project.
+This repository serves as my documentation for the Nicolas Hardwares Business Insights 360 - Power BI Project.
 It was created as a self-learning project for the course: [Get Job Ready: Power BI Data Analytics for All Levels 2.0](https://codebasics.io/courses/power-bi-data-analysis-with-end-to-end-project) by [Codebasics](https://codebasics.io/).

 The entire project has been implemented using Microsoft Power BI Desktop 2.132.1053.0 and published on Microsoft Power BI Service.